AgnesMayYao/https-github.com-AgnesMayYao-academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently working as a PhD student at Daily Activity Lab at the University of Texas at Austin.
+I am a PhD student at Daily Activity Lab at the University of Texas at Austin.
+I am interested in leveraging wearable/mobile sensors and machine learning algorithms to analyze and model human signals.
+In particular, I study the (stress) signals from mother-infant pairs collected longitudinally through their daily interactions.

-a PhD student at the Electrical and Computer Engineering The University of Texas at Austin Daily Activily Lab at Institute of Mental Health Reaserch

-research: human signals, stress signals from mother-infant pairs, daily activities longitudinal data, noisy dataset, wearable sensors, individual differences experiece with motion and audio sensors, developed algorithm for holding behaviro detection, audi classifcation, vocal tone

-access the basic mechanisms of maternal mental health and infant social-emotional development, and ultimately to develop “just in time” interventions for cases of high risk, such as the transmission of risks for depression from mothers to infants.
+~"In-the-wild"~ dataset and ~individual differences~ are two characteristics in my research.
+"In-the-wild" datasets are much noisier and harder to work with comparing to lab data, but they reflect and better model our real world.
+I intend to build models that can detail individual differences as in health-related applications, it is not enough to have a satisfactory mean accuracy.
+The model needs to be good with each data.

+I have worked with motion and audio sensors extensively and developed models for parent holding behaviors, parent affect classification and infant crying/fussing classification.